C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Student does not use operator blocks correctly.

-Ask the student if there is a way to make the computer do more of what is wanted (use the "or" block).
-Have the student understand that the computer reads one piece of data at a time, so the comma is not useful in programming.
-The use of the "or" operator block is useful for suggesting several possible answers, such as 2 or 4 or 6 for even numbers.
+Ask the student how the code can be adjusted to do more of what is wanted (use the "or" block).
+Have the student understand that the code is read one command at a time.
+The use of the "or" operator command is useful for setting conditions, such as 2 or 4 or 6 for even numbers.

 The student repeats 1,000 times in their even number code rather than repeating the length of the list.
 Ask the student where the results of the dice rolls are compiled (the results of the dice rolls should be compiled in "The Rolling List").